Skip to main content

 Addressing the needs of these employees requires a shift from broad prescriptions to personalized protocols.
 This begins with advanced diagnostics that look beyond standard blood panels.
 Measuring diurnal cortisol patterns (salivary or urinary tests that track cortisol levels throughout the day) can provide a clear picture of HPA axis function.
 Assessing markers like DHEA-S, the counter-regulatory hormone to cortisol, offers further insight into the body’s adaptive capacity.

 With this data, interventions can be precisely targeted.
 An employee with a blunted cortisol awakening response might benefit from specific light exposure protocols upon waking or adaptogenic herbs to support adrenal function.
-Someone with elevated evening cortisol might need a protocol focused on down-regulation, such as meditation or specific breathing techniques.
+Someone with elevated evening cortisol might need a protocol focused on nervous system down-regulation, such as meditation or specific breathing techniques.

 These interventions are biologically specific.
 They provide the precise inputs needed to recalibrate a dysregulated system.
 A generic “stress management” webinar, in contrast, is a blunt instrument, offering information without the personalized data needed for effective application.